jpskelly/jpskelly/README.md

 # Welcome to my page 👋
 Experienced IT Professional

 Motivated, personable IT professional with multiple college degrees and a successful record of resolving mission critical IT problems for large businesses.

-Talent for quickly mastering technology.
+Talent for quickly mastering new technology.

 Demystify complex IT issues to non-technical people.

 Accustomed to handling sensitive, confidential records, including ITAR, PII, HIPAA and PCI-DSS.

 Flexible and versatile easily transcends cultural differences, work effectively with global resources.
 Excellent team-building skills.

 ## 🛠 Technology Stack